cm5x/comp302-game-project/README.md

-# comp302-group-blue
-COMP302 Spring 24 Project Group Blue
+This is a class project of comp302-group-blue group in COMP302 class of Koc University in Spring24 term.

 # Lance of Destiny